What Happened to Firefox Panorama?

 When TechCrunch revealed a new Firefox feature back in 2010, Twitter erupted with thousands of tweets.
 What was so exciting?

 It was called Firefox Panorama: a simple way to group tabs, so people didn’t have to deal with unrelated tabs in the same window.
 But despite the buzz, Firefox stopped supporting Panorama in 2016.
-Ever since then, Firefox users have been looking for another way to manage their tabs.
+Ever since then, Firefox users have been looking for another way to group their tabs.

 In this article we’ll break down what happened to Firefox Panorama and what can take its place (hint: Workona is an excellent choice).